Akshata Murty

-She is the daughter of N. R. Narayana Murthy, a founder of the Indian multinational IT company Infosys, and Sudha Murty.
-She holds a 0.93-per-cent stake in Infosys, along with shares in several other British businesses.

 Early life and education

-Akshata Murty was born in April 1980 in Hubli, India, and was raised by her maternal grandparents while her father N. R. Narayana Murthy and her mother Sudha Murty worked to launch their technology company, Infosys.
+Akshata Naryana Murty was born in April 1980 in Hubli, India, and was raised by her maternal grandparents while her father, N. R. Narayana Murthy, and her mother, Sudha Murty, worked to launch their technology company, Infosys.
 Her mother was the first female engineer to work for the TATA Engineering and Locomotive Company, then India's largest car maker, and later became a philanthropist.
 Murty has one brother, Rohan Murty, and they were brought up in Jayanagar, a suburb of Bangalore.
 Her maternal grandparents were R. H. Kulkarni, a surgeon, and his wife Vimala Kulkarni, a school teacher.

 In the 1990s, Murty attended Baldwin Girls' High School, Bangalore, and in 1998 studied economics and French at Claremont McKenna College in California.
 She has a diploma in clothes manufacturing from the Fashion Institute of Design & Merchandising, and a Master of Business Administration from Stanford University.

 Career and investments

 In 2007, Murty joined the Dutch cleantech firm Tendris as its marketing director, where she worked for two years, before leaving to start her own fashion firm.
 Her fashion label closed in 2012.

 In 2013, she became the director of venture capital fund Catamaran Ventures.
 She co-founded, with her husband Rishi Sunak, the London branch of the Indian firm owned by her father, N. R. Narayana Murthy.
 Sunak transferred his shares to her shortly before being elected as the Conservative MP for Richmond in 2015.
-Since 2015, she has owned a 0.91% or 0.93% share of her father's technology firm Infosys, valued at around £700 million in April 2022, and shares in two of Jamie Oliver's restaurant businesses, Wendy's in India, and Koro Kids.
+Since 2015, she has owned a 0.91% or 0.93% share of her father's technology firm Infosys, valued at around £481 million in 2023, and shares in two of Jamie Oliver's restaurant businesses, Wendy's in India, and Koru Kids.
 This made her richer than Queen Elizabeth II as of April 2022, and richer than King Charles III as of October 2022.
-As of 2022, Murthy was a director at Digme Fitness, and also Sococo, the digital transformation company that her brother Rohan Murty co-founded.
+As of 2022, Murthy was a director at Digme Fitness, and also Soroco, the digital transformation company that her brother Rohan Murty co-founded.